Arianee/docs/docs/arianee-decentralized.md

 ![alt_text](../img/arianeesmartcontract.png "image_tooltip")

 To favor interoperability and adoption the Arianee protocol designed a crypto currency (the ARIA token) compliant with the[ ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) and certificates (the Arianee Smart Assets) compliant with the[ ERC-721 Token Standard](https://github.com/ethereum/eips/issues/721).
-To learn more about the ARIA token please refer to the [Arianee Economy](ArianeeJS) chapter.
+To learn more about the ARIA token please refer to the [Arianee Economy](arianee-economy) chapter.

 ## **About data storage**

-The Arianee protocol when used at its core **<span style="text-decoration:underline;">never</span>** asks, stores or uses personal information about owners.
+The Arianee protocol when used at its core **never** asks, stores or uses personal information about owners.
 Ownership is attached to a wallet public key. **Owners are anonymous when using the Arianee protocol**.